 - Foreign object in the eye: First aid

-- Glaucoma (group of conditions that damage the optic nerve)
+- Glaucoma (which is a group of conditions that damage the optic nerve)

-- Injury, such as from a blunt trauma or burn
+- Injury, such as from a blunt trauma or a burn

-- Iritis (inflammation of the colored part of the eye)
+- Iritis (which is inflammation of the colored part of the eye)

-- Optic neuritis (inflammation of the optic nerve)
+- Optic neuritis (which is inflammation of the optic nerve)

 - Pink eye (conjunctivitis)

-- Scleritis (inflammation of the white part of the eye)
+- Scleritis (which is inflammation of the white part of the eye)